 My name is Sarah.
-Sarah Jean, for you country folks.
-Born to a cattle farmer /small businessman and a music teacher, I have always lived in the stunning Pacific Northwest at the base of one mountain or another.
+Born to a cattle farmer /small businessman and a music teacher, I have always lived at the base of one mountain or another.
 For as long as I can remember I have been decorating and designing.
 My childhood bedroom was my blank canvas and every square inch was meticulously thought through.
 I could not wait to have an entire home to myself to decorate.
 I remember thinking it was perfectly normal for a sixth grade girl to have her future house fully designed right down to the bathroom towels, until my peers gave me a blank stare when I asked them to describe their dream house.

 There was pre-med in college, which led to a blind date, which brought me to a man God knew I needed.
 We were married in less than a year.
 It was he, who reminded me of my love for decor and design, suggesting I switch my degree to something that flowed from my very soul.